BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     </li>
     <li>
         <b>"Poverty traps"</b><br/>
-        The long-observed economic phenomenon of a spiraling into destitution that can happen below a certain level of wealth.⁹<br/>
+        The long-observed economic phenomenon of a spiraling into destitution that can happen below a certain level of wealth.⁹
         Your car broke down and you can't afford to fix it, so you can't drive to your job.
-Choosing between food and medicine.<br/>
+Choosing between food and medicine.<br/><br/>
         Your problems compound.
-Finland.
+Finland.<br/>
     </li>
     <li>
         <b>Capitalism or Communism</b><br/>
         Finland again.
-Capitalism with a strong social safety net.<br/>
-        Must we endlessly relitigate this?
+Capitalism with a strong social safety net.
+Must we endlessly relitigate this?<br/>
     </li>
     <li>
         <b>Mass incarceration, recidivism</b><br/>